Diagnostic Audiologic Evaluation

-The evaluation is done to determine if a hearing loss is present, and if so, to detail the type and severity of the hearing loss.
-It also may provide insight into the cause of the hearing loss as well as provide guidance for the audiologist in making appropriate treatment recommendations.
+The evaluation is done to determine if hearing loss is present, and if so, to detail the type and severity of the hearing loss.
+It may also provide insight into the cause of hearing loss as well as provide guidance for the audiologist in making appropriate treatment recommendations.

 What Tests Will Be Done?

-The specific tests done during the evaluation will depend on the patient's age, and what is known already about their hearing status.
-These various tests will determine the degree of hearing loss, the type of hearing loss, and the conditions of the ear canal and middle ear.
-Our audiologist will also determine if the hearing loss is conductive (middle or outer ear problem) or sensorineural (inner ear problem or central processing difficulty of the brain).
+The specific tests performed during the evaluation will depend on a number of factors.
+These tests will determine the degree & type of hearing loss and the condition of the ear canal and middle ear.
+Our audiologist will also determine if the hearing loss is conductive (middle or outer ear problem) or sensorineural (inner ear or central processing difficulties).

 A diagnostic audiologic evaluation includes pure-tone testing, bone-conduction testing, and speech testing.

 Pure-tone air conduction testing determines the quietest tones that a person can hear at different frequencies across the speech range.
 Bone conduction testing is similar to pure-tone air conduction testing.
 A different type of headphone is used during bone conduction testing, and the results help the specialist determine if the hearing loss is originating from the outer/middle ear or from the inner ear.

 A speech reception threshold (SRT) test is often used with older children and adults to confirm the results of a pure-tone test.
 This test determines the lowest level at which the patient can recognize words or speech stimuli.

 Our audiologist may also perform otoscopy (examining the ear canal) and tympanometry (test of the middle ear) to determine the health of the ear canal and the middle ear.